 USCIS uses a three-for-one formula, whereby three years of progressive employment is the equivalent of one year of university studies.
 "Progressive" means that the employment became more responsible or complex over time.
 It therefore could be possible for someone with 12 years of progressive employment to qualify for an H-1B visa.

 There are some jobs, such as professional engineers, pharmacists, physicians, and public school teachers that legally require a state license to perform them.
 In such cases, the employer will need to submit a copy of the prospective employee's license with the H-1B petition.
-In some cases, the state licensing agency will not grant the license until the employee is present in the U.S. in H-1B status.
+The state licensing agency might not grant the license until the employee is present in the U.S. in H-1B status.

 Recognizing the circular nature of the problem, USCIS will approve the H-1B petition for one year to allow the employee to obtain the occupational license.
 In most cases, one year is enough time to get the license and submit a petition to extend the employee's H-1B status.

 The federal fiscal year runs from October 1 of the current year to September 30 of the following year.
-Employers may file H-1B petitions up to six months in advance of when the employee is to start working.
-This makes April 1 an especially important filing date for years when employers are sponsoring an H-1B worker for the next allotment of H-1B visas.
+Employers may file H-1B lottery applications during the online registration period for the fiscal year when the employee is set to begin work.

 The H-1B cap applies to workers obtaining H-1B status or an H-1B visa for the first time or to those who previously were in the U.S. in H-1B status for six years, spent one year abroad and are now eligible for another six-year period.
 The cap does not apply to H-1B workers who will work for or at a university or affiliated nonprofit or research institute.
+Examples include teaching hospitals, which have affiliations with universities, and primary and secondary schools, which often have affiliation agreements with local universities for student teaching programs.
 Please be aware, however, that someone currently working at an exempt employer, such as a university, who then moves to a cap-subject employer (most private sector organizations), becomes subject to the cap and will require one of the 85,000 visas.

-If you think you meet the requirements for an H-1B visa, your employer will need to sponsor you.
-In some entrepreneurial cases, it may be possible to base your H-1B application on self-employment through a company you form and own, but it can be difficult.
-The potential difficulties with a self-employment/entrepreneur petition can be demonstrating that sufficient time will be devoted to the specialty occupation, rather than mostly administrative duties, and that there is enough work to keep you busy.
+If you think you meet the requirements for an H-1B visa, your employer will need to take various steps to sponsor you.
+In some entrepreneurial cases, it might be possible to base your H-1B application on self-employment through a company you form and own, but this can be difficult.
+Demonstrating that sufficient time will be devoted to the specialty occupation, rather than to administrative duties, and that there is enough work to keep you busy, is a particular challenge.

 In either case, the employer prepares and files the petition.
-Larger organizations may have an immigration lawyer on staff or available to assist.
-Smaller organizations with little or no immigration history likely will want to seek an immigration lawyer with employment immigration experience.
+Larger organizations might have an immigration lawyer on staff or available to assist.
+Smaller organizations with little or no immigration history likely will want to seek an immigration lawyer who has employment immigration experience.
 The process can be complex and unforgiving.
-Having an experienced immigration lawyer will help to ensure the petition is filed correctly and timely.
+Having an experienced immigration lawyer will help to ensure the petition is filed correctly and in a timely fashion.